apt-clone : To clone installed packages from one system and restore it on another fresh Ubuntu system

 Package installation is become more easier on Ubuntu/Debian based systems when we use apt-clone utility.

-apt-clone will work for you, if you want to build few systems with same set of packages.
+apt-clone will help you lot , if you want to build few systems with same set of packages.

 It’s time consuming process if you want to build and install necessary packages manually on each systems.

 It can be achieved in many ways and there are many utilities are available in Linux.